 Eric L. Wade

-is our Project Corregidor Program Director.
+is one of our Project Corregidor Program Coordinators.
 Eric is a US Air Force and US Army Veteran with over 24 years of service.
 He served as a Social Worker and Department Chief of various Behavioral Health Clinics including Family Advocacy, Social Work Services, Community Mental Health, Army Substance Abuse Program and Division Mental Health managing up to 37 Personnel in the delivery of mental health care.
 Eric has a Masters of Social Work from Our Lady of the Lake University.

 Darcie D. Sims, Ph.D., CHT, CT, GMS